KibosJ/Education-WIM-Servicing/README.md

 - Asks for the name of the original WIM file (usually just install.wim)
 - Asks for the name of the required WIM file
-- Extracts the “Windows 10 Education” index from the original WIM file
+- Extracts the “Windows 10/11 Education” index from the original WIM file
 - Removes the original WIM file
 - Applies default app associations from AppAssociations.xml
 - Disables the Windows 11 TPM/SecureBoot check (If it's a Windows 11 WIM)
-- Disables Internet Explorer
+~~- Disables Internet Explorer~~
 - Enables .NET Framework 3.5 from net35 folder
 - Modifies default registry settings
   - Explorer items